fidodogtraining/fidodogtraining.github.io/_autopages/about.md

 Sprocket has two sisters now: an English Lab named Molly Moo Cow, and an odd little poodle/muppet mix named Tchotchke.
 The three of them keep me on my toes and provide plenty of opportunity to train every day.

+##Lindsay Flatter
+Lindsay joined the FIDO team in September 2011 with over 17 years of experience in the pet care industry.
+In addition to working for FIDO, her background ranges from working as a veterinary assistant, doggy daycare attendant, groomer, as well as working in kennels, shelters, and even horse stables.
+She has also been a Puppy Raiser for Paws with a Cause, loves fostering dogs and volunteering with rescue groups, and has rescued, trained, and certified her own dog with Therapy Dogs International (TDI).
+She is currently seeking her next Therapy Dog candidate.

+When Lindsay isn't working or doing something dog related, you will likely find her spending quality time with her husband Brian and their two young children.